LukasMurdock/LukasMurdock.github.io/_posts/2021-02-17-relationships.md

 > Marry someone you admire and are always learning from, who admires and learns from you.
 Help each other grow and share values, plans, experience, laughs, and time together. ([Charley Ellis](https://hbs1963.com/wisdom/marriage-family/))

+The 5 Love Languages by Gary Chapman:
+- **Acts of Service:** Proactively make your partner's life easier.
+Even a small task like cleaning their room counts.
+This shows that their concerns are your concerns and that their priorities are your priorities.
+- **Words of Affirmation:** Use acknowledgement and encouragement to help your partner feel more confident about their decisions in life.
+- **Physical Touch:** Provide intimacy in whatever way your partner appreciates it.
+- **Quality Time:** Make dedicated time to be with your partner.
+This doesn't mean being together in the same room.
+It means having one-on-one time to focus on how to help each other grow and continue to love each other.
+- **Receiving Gifts:** For some, receiving gifts signals that you remain top of mind for your partner and that they can't shake the desire to make you feel good.
+Gifts can be tangible or intangible, expensive or free.

 ## Family

 Family is charted on a steep decline until the late 20s before making the slightest rebound around 40.
 So, see you then.